 Mr. Kharatian has extensive experience as a ballet teacher and repetiteur, both nationally and internationally, with professional ballet companies and pre-professional schools and summer programs.
 From 1999 to 2009, he was principal guest teacher and repetiteur for ARKA Ballet in Washington, DC and since 2008 has been a guest teacher and coach with the National Ballet of Armenia.
 Some of the other schools and companies he has taught and coached include the Washington School of Ballet, Milwaukee Ballet School, Les Ballets Classiques de Montreal, Dance Art Center, Seiskaya Ballet Academy from where one of his students Cory Stearns is currently a Principal dancer with American Ballet Theatre.
 Since 2011, he has been working with Arizona School of Classical Ballet and teaching at many valley schools.

-Irina Abramyan started her dance training at the State "Barekamutiun" Dance Academy in Yerevan, Armenia.
-After completing the program she became a company member of National Ballet of Armenia where she danced all the company's repertoire.
-In 2006 Ms. Abramyan traveled to St. Petersburg, Russia where she was Director Choreographer for "Nairi" Dance Company.
-She acted and performed in several movies for Dance Film Festivals.
-In 2008 Ms. Abramyan became a Director Choreographer at Orange Fitness's Dance department.
-In her duties was to teach and direct Contemporary, Ballet, Argentinean Tango, Hip Hop, Jazz, and International Dance program.
-She is also a Certified Pilates Instructor.
+Irina Abramyan started her dance career at the State "Barekamutiun" Dance Academy in Yerevan, Armenia.
+After graduating from the State Academy, she became a company member of the "Barekamutiun" Dance Ensemble.
+After dancing in this ensemble for a couple of years, she joined the National Ballet of Armenia where she danced all the company's repertoire.
+In 2006, Ms. Abramyan traveled to St. Petersburg, Russia where she became the Artistic Director of “The Nairi Dance Company”.